 - No foreign transaction fees.
 This can save you around 3 percent, which adds up if you plan to travel outside the United States.

 - Bonus miles for signing up.
 This perk sometimes requires a minimum initial booking within the first few months of card membership, so read that fine print.

 - Free baggage check.
 You'll definitely want this for yourself, and you might be able to get it for additional people in your traveling party.

 - No annual fee.
 Look for a fee-free first year (or even longer).

 The travel industry is always competitive, and if you have a favorite chain with locations in your top destinations, a hotel loyalty program can be a great idea.
-"Major chains—like Hilton, Holiday Inn, and Choice—are all making an effort to entice customers to become regulars," says Firpo-Cappiello.
-When you're narrowing down your choice of chain, check out the fees and how the points work, as well as how prices compare on average with booking sites, like Expedia and Kayak.
+Popular hotel chains like Hilton, Hyatt and Marriot all offer rewards programs that can save you quite a bit of money.
+When you're narrowing down your choice, check out the fees and how the points work, as well as how prices compare on average with booking sites, like Expedia and Kayak.